Gyarbij/xknow_infosec/M365D_tables.md

 ### DeviceProcessEvents ActionTypes:
 | ActionType | Description |
 | :--- | :--- |
+| **OpenProcess** | The OpenProcess function was called indicating an attempt to open a handle to a local process and potentially manipulate that process.
 | **ProcessCreated** | A process was launched on the device.

 ### Examples: